Each field in AS.form is represented by an AS.form.field object.

 Normally fields are positioned one after the other according to entry order, and that’s typically enough.

-On the other hand it’s possible to group them together and define custom positioning, using options position
+On the other hand it’s possible to group them together and define custom positioning, using options position and tab in field options — and optionally tabs in form options.

 Overall schema: